Mahalak-cloud/File-Transfer/README.md

 **File Transfer Module**

-This module reads all files from a directory and its subdirectories, uploads images and media files to AWS S3, and documents to Google Cloud Storage and handles high volume of data.
+The File Transfer Module is a Python package designed to efficiently manage and automate the transfer of various file types from a specified directory (and its subdirectories) to cloud storage services.
+The module categorizes and uploads image and media files to Amazon Web Services (AWS) S3, and document files to Google Cloud Storage (GCS).
+This is especially useful for applications dealing with a large number of files, ensuring efficient, scalable, and automated file management.

 **Set Up Your Environment**
 Clone the Repository: